Frequently Asked Questions

 How long after my file is complete will I hear a decision and how will I be notified of the decision?

-You will be notified by mail; usually within two weeks.
+You will be notified by mail; usually within two weeks of all items being submitted.

 What are the deadlines for each semester for applying?